 How do circadian rhythms work?
 In the same way that you are busy getting tasks done throughout the day, so are every one of your body’s cells.
 They all hard at work metabolising, or managing, complex chemical processes throughout your body.
 This metabolism process has a predictable curve that follows a 24-hour cycle paralleling the 12-hour light-dark periods during the day.
 In the peak period, your body is busy digesting food for the energy needed to use as fuel for all of your daily activities.
 By late afternoon and into the evening, your metabolism is still active but not as efficiently as earlier in the day.

 How do circadian rhythms affect weight loss?
-Jenny Craig recently launched Rapid Results, an innovative science-based program that leverages the body clock’s natural circadian rhythm to help regulate metabolism and support healthy weight loss.
-Members on the Rapid Results program focus on eating more kilojoules during the morning and afternoon to take advantage of when their metabolism is highest, and fewer kilojoules in the evening when metabolism tapers.
+Jenny Craig recently launched Max Up, an innovative science-based program that leverages the body clock’s natural circadian rhythm to help regulate metabolism and support healthy weight loss.
+Members on the Max Up Program focus on eating more kilojoules during the morning and afternoon to take advantage of when their metabolism is highest, and fewer kilojoules in the evening when metabolism tapers.